Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-synthetic-data-and-distillation-for-llms/getting-started-with-synthetic-data-and-distillation-for-llms.md

 Compared to a smaller size model such as `llama3-8b`, a foundation large language model such as `llama3.1-405b` can be used to categorize support tickets with higher accuracy.
 But using a large language model comes with higher inference costs.

 Using fine-tuning, organizations can make smaller models really good at specific tasks to deliver results with the accuracy of larger models at just a fraction of the cost.

+Fine-tuning requires some labelled data.
+In many real-world scenarios this data can be hard to come by.
+This might be a new use-case that did not exist before or the existing data cannot be accessed.
+LLMs allow us to solve this issue via synthetic data.

 ### What You Will Learn

 By the end of this quickstart guide, you will be able to use Snowflake Cortex AI to:
-**Generate Synthetic Data**: Use prompting `llama3.1-405b` to synthetic customer support tickets.
+**Generate Synthetic Data**: Prompt `llama3.1-405b` to generate synthetic customer support tickets.
-**Generate**: Prepare training dataset for fine-tuning by leveraging an LLM for annotations **Distill**: Distill the knowledge from the large model to fine-tune model a smaller model and achieve high accuracy at fraction of cost
+**Prepare**: Training dataset for distilling a the knowledge from a foundation model into a small custom LLM.**Distill**: The knowledge from the large model to fine-tune model a smaller model and achieve high accuracy at fraction of cost.
 **Generate**: Custom email/text communications tailored to each support ticket

 ### Prerequisites